TERRACED HOUSE

 However, despite having 3 levels, the actual living space in the original house was limited to the upper 2 floors.
 Thus the clients were looking to connect to their rear yard as well as gain an off-street parking space, both highly prized amenities in the dense neighborhood context.

-The interior gut renovation brings the layout, structure, systems and finishes up to modern day standards.
+The interior gut renovation modernizes the layout, structure, systems and finishes.
 The house, originally constructed in 1917, had several prominent period details including curved archways and ornate stair balusters.
-Instead of losing these features with the renovation, modernized versions are propagated throughout the new space.
+Instead of losing these features with the renovation, new versions are propagated throughout the new space.
 The result is a novel, cohesive space that is stylistically rooted in both old and new.

 Program: Residence